cemarguvanli/hostmaker-challenge/README.md

 ## Quick start

 1. Clone this repo using
-2. Move to the appropriate directory: `cd hostmaker-test`.<br />
+2. Move to the appropriate directory: `cd hostmaker-challenge`.<br />
 3. Run `yarn` or `npm install` to install dependencies.<br />
 4. Run `npm start` to see the app at `http://localhost:3000`.<br />
 5. Run `npm run build` to get production build.
-5. Run `npm run start:production` to see how it looks like on production.
+6. Run `npm run start:production` to see how it looks like on production.

 ## The Project's Tools/Fws/Libs